KCL-BMEIS/KCL-DGX-cluster-documentation/4-General-code-optimization/README.md

 my_dataloader = DataLoader(my_dataset,
                            batch_size=my_max_batchsize,
-                           num_workers=my_max_cpu_count,  # Note: you must use with --cpu-limit option in the runai command prefetch_factor=4,
+                           num_workers=my_max_cpu_count,  # Must use with --cpu-limit option in the runai command prefetch_factor=4,
                            pin_memory=True,
                            persistent_workers=True)
 ```

+---

 ## 2. No brainer code tweaks

 There are a number of easy changes you can use to greatly improve training speed of your models, while changing
 absolutely nothing about how your network trains/ how you debug.
-The recommendation would be to always use these
+The recommendation would be to always aim to use these
-suggested options, no matter what you do.
+suggested options.

 These include: